Hours and Registration

 - No child will be confined or kept without adult supervision

 - Children will never be deprived of food, rest, or the use of a toilet.
-A child whose behavior remains very disruptive, despite concerted efforts of staff and parents, may be advised to seek another care facility more suited to his/her individual needs.
+A child whose behaviour remains very disruptive, despite concerted efforts of staff and parents, may be advised to seek another care facility more suited to his/her individual needs.

 When a parent or guardian arrives intoxicated the educator will: